MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/WasteQualityCharacteristic.md

 ms.author: anbichse
 ---

-# Waste quality characteristic in Cloud for Sustainability waste data model (WasteQualityCharacteristic)
+# Waste quality characteristic in Sustainability waste (WasteQualityCharacteristic)

 Stores information on the characteristics of the contaminant or chemical being tracked\.